Who doesn’t want extra traffic and sales with a shorter sales cycle?

 Logical and Analytical (Left Brain):

 This point explains the purchasing power of the customer depending on their economic

 the capability of buying your product.

 For example, don’t target the middle class and assign higher class prices, you will definitely not get a satisfying conversion rate.
-For example: Don’t give the specifications of a Mercedes to the price of Honda, as it the same doesn't give the price of a Honda to someone seeking the quality of a Mercedes.
+For example: Don’t give the specifications of a Mercedes to the price of a Honda, as it the same doesn't give the price of a Honda to someone seeking the quality of a Mercedes.

 2- Avoid loss, not Chase gain (Risk)